 For example, multiple departments in an enterprise contribute content to all of the organization’s digital assets, but awareness of what’s needed to help people with disabilities can vary greatly between individuals.
 Some level of guidance and training is required to build a culture of accessibility.

-Where these technical and human components of digital accessibility intersect is the topic of an upcoming webinar hosted by UserWay.
+Where these technical and human components of digital accessibility intersect was the topic of a webinar hosted by UserWay.

-The presentation will be structured like a fireside chat among three leading accessibility experts, and they will discuss what it really takes to make digital assets barrier-free for people with disabilities.
-Registration details are provided below:
+The presentation was structured like a fireside chat among three leading accessibility experts, where they discussed what it really takes to make digital assets barrier-free for people with disabilities.
+Watch the full “Rethinking Website Accessibility: Achieving Enterprise Digital Compliance” webinar here.

-Some of the most important questions to be addressed include the following:
+Some of the most important questions addressed in this presentation included the following:

 - Why do many enterprise companies find it challenging to implement digital accessibility?